 - Consumer Reports Buys Their Own Vehicles – Consumer Reports anonymously buys cars from dealerships in an attempt to provide objective reviews.
 They never accept free vehicles from manufacturers.

-- Consumer Reports Has a State-of-the-Art Testing Facility – Every vehicle is also driven and tested at Consumer Reports’ testing facility.
-Every car undergoes hundreds of tests by their engineers.
+- Consumer Reports Has A State-of-the-Art Testing Facility – Every vehicle is also driven and tested at Consumer Reports’ testing facility.
+Every car undergoes hundreds of tests by its engineers.

 You may also want to talk to a mechanic or a parts seller like us.
 At Toyota Parts Center, we sell Toyota OEM parts such as Toyota Camry parts and Tundra parts.